Facts and Tips about shooting in China

 Hiring someone doing something illegal is clearly a bad idea to start with.
 You may end with your shooter getting controlled and the filming canceled.
 Even worst, his visa may be revoked if they found out that he was working on providing filming services for oversea’s based TV.
 On your side, you will be flagged as well and it may be impossible to request a visa for China on your next visit.
 Saving money at first but you may regret later.

-At Victoria’s Secret Fashion Show in Shanghai, on November 2017, Visas got checked at he entrance of the venue; many teams got rejected just few minutes before event launch: you got warned!
+At Victoria’s Secret Fashion Show in Shanghai, on November 2017, Visas got checked at he entrance of the venue.
+Many teams got rejected just few minutes before event launch: you got warned!
 Of course, we were inside!

-Working with us ensure that the crew will know the equipment as we own it.
+Choosing Vision Rouge for your shooting in China ensure that the crew will know the equipment as we own it.
 There is no last minute surprise where you feel trapped and have to pay extra to get another unit more expensive (classic excuses).
 It’s a lot of trouble and final price may be the same than working with a registered company as we are.
 All is clear from the beginning: price include a full service package from A to Z.

 Contact us for legal team in China →